HunterBelanger/papillon-ndl/docs/install/index.rst

 .. warning::

-  Make sure the the directory where the Python library was installed is in your ``PYTHONPATH`` environement variable !
-If it isn't, Python won't be able to find the library !
+  Make sure the the directory where the Python library was installed is in your ``PYTHONPATH`` environement variable!
+If it isn't, Python won't be able to find the library!
 If you open python in your terminal, and can run ``import pyPapillonNDL`` without an error, you should be fine.
 If you do get an error, add the path to the ``pyPapillonNDL`` library to your ``PYTHONPATH``.